SIP Revision: Regional Haze

 - Executive Summary

-Solid red line represents glide slope.
+Solid red line represents glide path.

 Source: Adapted from EPA-454/B-03-005, Guidance for Estimating Natural Visibility Conditions Under the Regional Haze Program.

 The BART Rule was adopted by the TCEQ in January 2007 to allow the state to require BART modeling from specific industries or sources.
 A number of sources that appeared to be BART-eligible applied for and obtained legally enforceable reductions in their allowable emissions.
-Some of the reductions were from shut downs; others resulted from reducing permitted emissions rates on units that had larger allowables than they needed to operate.
+Some of the reductions were from shutdowns; others resulted from reducing permitted emissions rates on units that had larger allowables than they needed to operate.
 After final modeling incorporated these reductions in allowable emissions, Texas was left with no BART-eligible sources.
-An updated list of potentially BART-eligible sources is in the SIP Appendix 9-13.
+An updated list of potentially BART-eligible sources is in SIP Appendix 9-13.
 For more information on BART, see the related web page Regional Haze: Rulemaking (BART and CAIR).

-Regional Haze Consultation with other States
+Consultation with Other States

-As required by the Regional Haze Rule 40 CFR 51.308, the TCEQ made the Federal Land Managers' comments available before the public hearing.
+As required by the Regional Haze Rule, 40 CFR 51.308, the TCEQ made the federal land managers’ comments available before the public hearing.
 The following comments were received:

 The following comments are in no particular order.